-Throughout the year, Board Members will receive training in topics identified by the Board and Committees as part of the annual self-evaluation process.
+An Annual Training Plan will be made available for each Academic Year to allow Board Members to receive training in topics identified by the Board and Committees as part of the annual self-evaluation process.
 Training events are scheduled as part of the annual calendar of events and attendance is expected.